 Amrita Sher-Gil, India’s First Contemporary Artist.

-Amrita Sher-Gil knew she was meant to be a painter as early as she could remember; she is recognized today as Inda’s national treasure and the Artist who brought Avant-guard and modern art to India.
+Amrita Sher-Gil knew she was meant to be a painter as early as she could remember; she is recognized today as India’s national treasure and the Artist who brought avant-garde and modern art to India.

 Amrita Sher-Gil was born in Budapest Hungry in 1913.
 A year later, her sister Indira Sundaram was born (the mother of contemporary artist Vivan Sundaram).
 Her father, Umrao Singh Sher-Gil, was a Sikh aristocrat, a Persian and Sanskrit scholar, and a prolific photographer from Punjab, India.
 Her mother, Marie Antoinette Gottesmann, was a Hungarian-Jewish opera singer from an affluent family.
 Her parents met when Marie Antoinette came to India as a companion of Princess Bamba Sutherland.

-In 1926, the family received the visit of Ervin Baktay, maternal uncle painter and anthologist.
+In 1926, the family receivathe visit from Ervin Baktay, maternal uncle, painter, and anthologist.
 He mentored and gave Sher-Gil a solid artistic foundation and advised her to take her painting studies seriously.
-After Sher-Gil was expelled from school for declaring herself an Atheist in 1929, her mother, her most prominent advocate, moved to Paris with the hope the French Masters would inspire Sher-Gil.
+After Sher-Gil was expelled from school for declaring herself an Atheist in 1929, her mother, her most prominent advocate, moved to Paris with the hope that the French Masters would inspire Sher-Gil.

-She enrolled first at the Academie de la Grande Chaumiere under Pierre Vaillant and Lucien Simon and later at the Ecole des Beaux-Arts from 1930-1934.
+She enrolled first at the Academie de la Grande Chaumiere under Pierre Vaillant and Lucien Simon, and later at the Ecole des Beaux-Arts from 193 to -1934.

 Sher-Gil Art.